Affects Version/s: 3.0.0

 The current columnar support is limited to 3 areas.

-- Input formats, optionally can return a ColumnarBatch instead of rows.
+- Internal implementations of FileFormats, optionally can return a ColumnarBatch instead of rows.
 The code generation phase knows how to take that columnar data and iterate through it as rows for stages that wants rows, which currently is almost everything.
 The limitations here are mostly implementation specific.
 The current standard is to abuse Scala’s type erasure to return ColumnarBatches as the elements of an RDD[InternalRow].
 The code generation can handle this because it is generating java code, so it bypasses scala’s type checking and just casts the InternalRow to the desired ColumnarBatch.
 This makes it difficult for others to implement the same functionality for different processing because they can only do it through code generation.
 There really is no clean separate path in the code generation for columnar vs row based.
-Additionally because it is only supported through code generation if for any reason code generation would fail there is no backup.
+Additionally, because it is only supported through code generation if for any reason code generation would fail there is no backup.
 This is typically fine for input formats but can be problematic when we get into more extensive processing.

 - When caching data it can optionally be cached in a columnar format if the input is also columnar.
 This is similar to the first area and has the same limitations because the cache acts as an input, but it is the only piece of code that also consumes columnar data as an input.

 - Pandas vectorized processing.
-To be able to support Pandas UDFs Spark will build up a batch of data and send it python for processing, and then get a batch of data back as a result.
+To be able to support Pandas UDFs Spark will build up a batch of data and send it to python for processing, and then get a batch of data back as a result.
 The format of the data being sent to python can either be pickle, which is the default, or optionally Arrow.
 The result returned is the same format.
 The limitations here really are around performance.
 Transforming the data back and forth can be very expensive.

 Q4.
 What is new in your approach and why do you think it will be successful?